JaxkDev/koth/README.md

 __For more info see the help file in plugin_data/KOTH/help_eng.txt__

 ## Extensions:
- - TODO write it up...
+ - TODO add link to repo...

 ## Known Bugs:
  - Permissions are given to all by default. (should only be OP’s)